blahosyl/enlightened-publishing/README.md

 Additionally, the information within each card is divided into 2, and presented as a result of user interaction:

-- By default, each cards shows the name of the institution/organisation, the position the client held there.
+- By default, each card shows the name of the institution/organisation, the position the client held there.
 - When the user taps or hovers over a card (depending on the type of device used), this information is replaced by a more detailed description of the client's experience.

 In accordance with my mentor's suggestion, I have added explicit text to tap or hover for more information.
 I have decided to add this text to each card rather than just adding it once above the card block, because I consider it better for accessibility.
 The tap/hover text is also visually different from the rest of the text on the card, to make the functionality more explicit.